-The debate over whether we should believe that mathematical objects exist quickly leads to the question of a criterion for determining what we should believe to exist.
-Indispensabilists claim that we should believe in the existence of mathematical objects because of their ineliminable role in scientific theory.
+ABSTRACT: The debate over whether we should believe that mathematical objects exist quickly leads to the question of how to determine what we should believe to exist.
+Indispensabilists claim that we should believe in the existence of mathematical objects because of their ineliminable roles in scientific theory.
 Eleatics argue that only objects with causal properties exist.
-Mark Colyvan's recent defenses of Quine's indispensability argument and its criterion, against some contemporary eleatics, presents an intriguing attempt to provide reasons to favor the indispensabilist's criterion.
+Mark Colyvan's recent defenses of Quine's indispensability argument present an intriguing attempt to provide reasons to favor the indispensabilist's criterion against some contemporary eleatics.
 I show that Colyvan's argument is not decisive against the eleatic and then sketch a way to capture some of the important intuitions behind both views.